Nowasys.com

 - Class and all its methods are by default

-. - Semicolons are optional.
+public. - Semicolons are optional.

 - Dynamic and static typing is supported